YACS-RCOS/docs/architecture/adapters.md

 ```

-Notice that objects are surrounded by `{curly brackets}`, and both attributes and values are surrounded by `"double quotes"`.
+Objects are surrounded by `{curly brackets}`, and both attributes and values are surrounded by `"double quotes"`.
 Each attribute-value pair is specified by a single line, with a colon separating attributes and values, and attribute-value pairs are separated by a comma.
-Note that spacing is irrelevant to the formatting of the document except in strings -- anything between double quotes must be on a single line.
+Spacing is irrelevant to the formatting of the document except in strings -- anything between double quotes must be on a single line.
+Finally, there is no syntax for making comments.

 In the `yaml-rpi` adapter, this is done through these lines in `app.rb`: